TendulkarBudida/Dog_Breed_Multiclass_Classification_LSTM/README.md

 - `dog_breed_classifier.keras`: The saved trained model (generated after running `_dog_optimized.py`).
 - `class_labels.json`: A JSON file containing the mapping between class indices and breed names.
 - `README.md`: This file, providing an overview of the project and instructions.
+- `requirements.txt`: A list of Python dependencies for the project.

 ## Requirements